-29 TDAG holds regular scheduled meetings, included in the ITU-D timetable of meetings.
-The meetings should take place as necessary, but at least once a year.
+29 TDAG shall hold regular scheduled meetings, included in the ITU-D timetable of meetings.
+Physical meetings should take place at least once a year.
 The timing of meetings should be such as to allow TDAG to effectively review the draft operational plan before its adoption and implementation.
 TDAG meetings should not take place in conjunction with the study group meetings.
-Meetings of the advisory groups of the three Sectors of the Union should preferably be held back to back whenever possible..
 Meetings of the advisory groups of the three Sectors of the Union should preferably be held consecutively whenever possible.

-30 In the interest of minimizing the length and costs of the meetings, the chairman of TDAG should collaborate with the Director in making appropriate advance preparation, for example by identifying the major issues for discussion.
+30 In the interest of minimizing the length and costs of the meetings, the chairman of TDAG should collaborate with the Director of BDT in making appropriate advance preparation, for example by identifying the major issues for discussion.

 31 In general, the same rules of procedure as for study groups in this resolution should also apply to TDAG and its meetings, for example in respect of the submission of contributions.
 However, at the discretion of the chairman, written proposals may be submitted during the TDAG meeting, provided they are based on ongoing discussions taking place during the meeting and are intended to assist in resolving conflicting views which exist during the meeting.